 We’ll walk you through some of the top reasons why wellness should be incorporated into your travel policy and how to do it.

 Employee stress will impact their productivity

 Unhealthy dining, disrupted sleep patterns, delayed flights and trains, hectic meeting schedules, unfamiliar environments…the list goes on and on.
 Business travel can induce a lot of stress points, even for the most seasoned traveler.
-Various studies have drawn a strong correlation between frequent business travel and numerous behavioural and physical risks including depression, anxiety and poor sleep, to name just a few.
-These have the potential to lead to immediate costs for companies due to reduced employee productivity and performance, presenteeism, absenteeism and short-term disability.
+Various studies have drawn a strong correlation between frequent business travel and numerous behavioral and physical risks including depression, anxiety, and poor sleep, to name just a few.
+These have the potential to lead to immediate costs for companies due to reduced employee productivity and performance, presenteeism, absenteeism, and short-term disability.

 Business travel can increase a person’s physical stress load, with stress bringing on a handful of unpleasant symptoms and exacerbating nearly every pre-existing condition.
 Maintaining a healthy workforce can lower direct costs as well as positively impacting many indirect costs that companies tend to be unaware of.
 A well-implemented workplace health program that includes business travel wellbeing can lead to savings on issues such as absenteeism and health care costs.

 No traveling employee looks forward to getting back to the office and working first thing in the morning.
 It’s not a sign of poor work ethic — it’s just natural.

 To maintain a focus on traveler wellbeing, it’s important to recognize the significance ample rest has on an employee’s overall health.
 One way to help employees is to consider a flexible purchasing policy that can adapt depending on the circumstances of the business trip.
 If the opportunity presents itself where an employee can come back earlier than anticipated, in most cases you just made that employee one thousand times happier!
 (Unless that somewhere is a place with beautiful beaches.
 In this case, let them stay.)